arenaxr/arena-docs/content/mr/optical-markers.md

 <figure class="video_container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/rU6E3LHg0aQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

-## Attaching an ARMarker Component to Scene Objects

 An ARENA scene might contain several markers with GPS coordinates and local coordinates referenced from the Scene's origin.
 The following image exemplifies how to attach an **ARMarker** component to a geometry object in a scene (in this case, a box), using the [scene builder](/content/overview/build):